neondatabase/semicolons/README.md

 Sticky RegExps are used liberally.

+Used as part of Neon's SQL Editor, as discussed at https://neon.tech/blog/bringing-psqls-d-to-your-web-browser

-You can kick the tyres at: https://semicolons.pages.dev/
+Kick the tyres there, or at https://semicolons.pages.dev/

 ### Installation